This story has been updated. It was originally published on May 15, 2017.

 Receive notifications via camera flash

-Those of you who prefer a visual phone alert to an audible one will like this: You can get your iPhone’s flash to blink several times whenever you receive a notification.
+Those of you who prefer a visual phone alert to an audible one will like this relatively secret setting: You can get your camera’s flash to blink several times whenever you receive a notification.

 Teach Siri to use nicknames